 Command Action smc-config-backup Saves the configuration of the SMC server.
 See section Saving the server configuration from the command line interface. smc-config-restore Restores the configuration of the SMC server.
 See section Restoring server configuration from the command line interface. smc-date-time Displays and configures the system's date, time and time zone.
-See section Changing the SMC server time zone and date. smc-deploy Deploys the configuration on the SN firewalls.
+See section Changing the SMC server time zone and date. smc-deploy Deploys the configuration on the SNS firewalls.
 See section Deploying a configuration on firewalls. smc-diag Downloads a SMC server diagnostics report.
 See sectionGenerating a server diagnostics report smc-import- firewalls Creates firewalls in SMC and their connecting package.
-See section Importing SN firewalls from a CSV file. smc-gen-ui-cert Reset the certificate presented by the SMC server's web administration interface.
+See section Importing SNS firewalls from a CSV file. smc-gen-ui-cert Reset the certificate presented by the SMC server's web administration interface.
 See section Customizing the certificate of the SMC server web interface. smc-import-crl Imports a Certificate Revocation List (CRL).
 The CRL is automatically linked to the certification authority which signed it. smc-import-objects Imports network objects originating from a firewall export in CSV format.
-See section Importing objects. smc-import-rules Imports filter and NAT rules, and the objects linked to these rules, from the export of a SN firewall rules in the CSV format.
-See section Importing rules from connected firewalls . smc-install- certificate Installs a P12 certificate on a firewall.
-See section Importing or declaring a certificate for a firewall. smc-keyboard Changes the language of the keyboard in the command line interface. smc-auth-check Tests the connection to the LDAP server when it is used for the authentication on the SMC server, and displays the list of users and groups.
-See section Allowing administrators to connect via an LDAP or Radius server. smc-logs Displays logs of all actions saved on the SMC server.
-Equivalent to the ${\tt nlogs}$ command.
+See section Importing objects. smc-import-rules Imports filter and NAT rules, and the objects linked to these rules, from the export of a SNS firewall rules in the CSV format.
+See section Importing rules from connected firewalls. smc-install- certificate Installs a P12 certificate on a firewall.
+See section Importing or declaring a certificate for a firewall. smc-keyboard Changes the language of the keyboard in the command line interface. smc-logs Displays logs of all actions saved on the SMC server.
+Equivalent to the ${\tt nlogs}$ command. smc-reset-ca Resets the internal certification authority of the SMC server.
+See section Resetting the internal certification authority of the SMC server . smc-sns-cli-script Runs SNS CLI commands on a pool of firewalls.
+See section Running SNS CLI commands on an environment of firewalls.

-smc-reset-ca Resets the internal certification authority of the SMC server.
-See section Resetting the internal certification authority of the SMC server. smc-sns-cli-script Runs SNS CLI commands on a pool of firewalls.
-See section Running SNS CLI commands on a pool of firewalls. smc-syslog-ng Configures the logging service in Syslog format.
-See section Sending SMC logs to a remote server in Syslog format. smc-ui-password Modifies the password of the user on the SMC server's web interface.
-See section Resetting the administrator password . smc-update Updating the SMC server See section Updating the SMC server. smc-version Displays the version of the SMC server.
+smc-syslog-ng Configures the logging service in Syslog format.
+See section Sending SMC logs to a remote server in Syslog format. smc-update Updating the SMC server See section Updating the SMC server. smc-version Displays the version of the SMC server.
 See section Verifying the SMC server version in command line.

-Appendix B. Compatibility of SMC/SN firewalls
+Appendix B. Compatibility of SMC/SNS firewalls